dev-radadia/Features-List-Generator/README.md

 # Features-List-Generator

 ## Description:
 The main objective of this project is to build a Features List Generator tool using the power of Generative AI.
-The program should be capable of generating a list of necessary modules and submodules required in a project (The user will provide the project name).
+The program should be capable of generating a list of necessary modules and submodules required in building a project (The user will provide the project name).
 The project will be made from scratch using suitable Python Libraries and APIs.

 ## Features: